Apios Americana: Rare Vining Tubers For Your Garden

 It’s possible to take cuttings of the healthy main vine and use that to start a new plant.
 Dip the cut end into water and then a rooting hormone powder.
 Place into lightly-damp potting mix and keep the humidity up around the cutting.
 Place it in a location that doesn’t get direct sunlight, and check for roots in a month or two.
 Be sure it always has damp but not soggy soil for best results.

 While not an invasive plant, the vines of the Indian potato sure can grow like one!
 This is especially true if you have more than one plant in a given area.
-You can prune back the tips of the vines to reduce their height.
+You can prune back the tips of the vines of these edible plants to reduce their height.

 It can be beneficial to train your American groundnut plant to a trellis.
 This will make it more manageable and easier to keep from spreading out wide.
 Weave vines through a larger trellis, or use tomato ties to secure the vines in place.